 “Leadership” is a buzzword that gets thrown around a lot but is often misused.

-In this guide, we’ll go over what leadership means in the context of early childhood education, why it’s so important, and provide actionable tips on how to start becoming the leader that your center needs.
+In this guide, we’ll go over what leadership in early childhood education means, why it’s so important, and provide actionable tips on how to start becoming the leader that your center needs.

 What is the Role of a Leader?

 A leader is someone who provides an organization with a clear vision and motivates everyone involved to see it through.

 This is not to be confused with a boss.
 Although both are positions that others look to for guidance, a boss instructs whereas a leader inspires.
 When people do things when they want to – rather than because they are supposed to — they are generally happier, stick around longer, and are motivated to do their very best work.

 The Importance of Leadership in Early Childhood Education